aro-network/aro-docs/docs/user-guides/device-setup.md

 ![Dashboard Add Successful](/img/user-guides/dashboard_add_successful.png)

 When the device is successfully added to your Dashboard, you will see the **device card** appeared on the **Edge Node** page.
-Now you are ready to go with your first Aro Edge Node!
+Now you are ready to go with your first ARO Edge Node!